TivoK/PowerToChoose/README.md

 # PowerToChoose
-A web Scraping Project to find the Electrical in Texas
+A web Scraping Project to find the Electrical Rates in Texas